jonathanlokianto/Capstone/Cloud Computing/readme.md

 # Dokumentasi Model Stress Detector

-Model ini dibuat untuk mendeteksi tingkat stres berdasarkan deteksi wajah pengguna.
-Model ini diimplementasikan menggunakan TensorFlow/Keras dan dideploy ke Google Cloud Platform (GCP) dengan menggunakan Docker dan Cloud Run.
+This model was created to detect stress levels based on user face detection.
+This model was implemented using TensorFlow/Keras and deployed to Google Cloud Platform (GCP) using Docker and Cloud Run.

 # Tools